bevy-cheatbook/bevy-cheatbook/src/builtins.md

 {{#include ./include/builtins.md:file-formats}}

-There are [unofficial plugins][cb::3rdparty::file-formats] available for adding support for even more file formats.
+There are unofficial plugins available for adding support for even more file formats.

 ## `wgpu` Backends